MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/sandboxpolicy.md

 Azure Data Explorer runs certain plugins within [sandboxes](../concepts/sandboxes.md) whose available resources are limited and controlled for security and for resource governance.

 Sandboxes run on the nodes of the Kusto engine.
-Some of their limitations are defined in sandbox policies, where each sandbox type can have its own policy.
+Some of their limitations are defined in sandbox policies, where each sandbox kind can have its own policy.

 Sandbox policies are managed at cluster-level and affect all the nodes in the cluster.